fudgebucket27/LoopTradeSharp/README.md

 # LoopTradeSharp
-Attempting to automate NFT trading on loopring
+Attempting to automate NFT trading on loopring.
+CURRENTLY DOES NOT WORK.
+THIS IS A WORK IN PROGRESS